algoristic/simple-jpql/README.md

 ## Overview

-**Simple-jpql** provides a wrapper around the JPQL query-syntax defined by JPA.
+**Simple-jpql** provides a wrapper around the JPQL query-syntax defined by JPA. **Simple-jpql** is designed to give you OOP-feeling when writing SQL queries, unlike "stringing" your queries together with plain JPQL, whilst providing an easier syntax than the Criteria API.

 ## Examples